ValeLang/Vale/docs/Generics.md

 so it tries to monomorphize that.
 It takes a `@add:204<int, int, ^IntHasher>(&HashMap<int, int, ^IntHasher>).lam:281` argument, which has a template arg of `HashMap<int, int, ^IntHasher>`, but when it sees that it doesn't see that we satisfied its bounds (similar to above) so it dies.

-The solution is the same: in the monomorphizer, when a function tries to instantiate something beginning with its own name, it will pass down its own bounds into it as well.
+The solution is the same: in the instantiator, when a function tries to instantiate something beginning with its own name, it will pass down its own bounds into it as well.